Cork and Macroom Direct Railway: Closure

 The Cork Capwell terminus closed on 2 March 1925, and trains reverted to the original terminus at Albert Quay.
 In 1929, the Capwell station buildings were acquired by the Irish Omnibus Company.
-The last regular passenger train was operated in 1935 and the line eventually closed to goods traffic in 1953 with the line officially closed in 1960.
+The last regular passenger train was operated in 1935 and the line eventually closed to all remaining traffic in 1953 when part of its route was flooded for the creation of the Lee reservoir.